cnrrobertson/nuiterm.nvim/README.md

     - [ ] Output only the REPL output not the input
     - [ ] Display results inline with `nui.text` and `nui.line`
   - [ ] If editing a remote file (either via scp or with fuse), option to open terminal/repl on remote machine
-- [ ] Display additional terminal info in terminal menu
+- [ ] Display additional terminal info in terminal menu - current default type
 - [ ] Add ability to open buffer connected to terminal in a specific window (maybe number, or left, right, top, bottom, etc?)
 - [ ] Add ability to "pin" terminal (don't close when toggling others)
+- [ ] Find fix for ANSI escape sequences when sending to terminal (which can cause wild repeats) - use TERM="dumb" if it is a problem
+- [ ] Avoid hiding terminal unless absolutely necessary
+- [ ] Fix terminal resizing when sending commands
+- [ ] Use menu to change default terminal type (or all settings?? - real time!)
+- [ ] Allow to rebind to previous terminal rather than deleting (if buffer - check if buffer name is still there and change buffer number)